 Kevin came to Hull thinking he would spend a couple of years here and move on, but the people that work here and the work that we do to improve the lives of the youth and families we serve is so important to him that it has kept him here all these years.

 Dan has been involved with Hull periodically for the past 14 years.
 He began as a summer groundskeeper right out of high school.
 In 2012, he moved to Vancouver to attend the University of British Columbia.
 He received his Bachelors of Science in Natural Resources Conservation in 2016 and then moved back to Calgary to be closer to family and friends.
 Quickly upon his return to Calgary, Dan joined the Maintenance department at Hull and became a full-time employee after a year.
-Three years ago, he became head of the Maintenance department.
+In 2019 he became head of the Maintenance department and in 2023 also took on leading Hull’s information systems and information technology.
 Dan is a member of the Calgary Chapter of the International Facility Management Association and has his Facility Management Professional designation.
 He grew up in Woodbine (5 minutes from Hull’s SW campus) and currently lives in Oakridge with his wife, Sarah and daughter, Lucille.

 Director of People and Culture

-Colleen has worked in Human Resources, Learning and Development and Organizational Development in generalist and leadership roles for over twenty years.
-She brings a vast and varied level of experience and expertise to the Agency.
+Marianna is our Director of People and Culture who has worked in Human Resource for over a decade and brings a vast level of experience and expertise to the Agency.

 Rob Leong, CPA, CMA